 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website or blog as explained in Part Two.
-Then, configure it as explained in Part Three.
-Once all of this is in place, you can then connect all of the dots with plugins.
+Simple … first, set up your WordPress website as described in Part Two.
+Then, configure everything as shown in Part 3.
+After all this is in place, you then automate these processes with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a few traffic-generating WordPress plugins that can help to:
+Let’s take a brief look at some plugins that can help to:

-You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, GooglePlus, LinkedIn and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-After Jetpack has been installed, you will need to connect the plugin to your WordPress.com account …
+After Jetpack has been installed, you will need to connect the plugin to the WordPress.com account set up in Part Three …

 (Connect Jetpack to your WordPress.com account)

-Once this section is configured, you will be able to automatically share your posts on Facebook, Twitter, Tumblr, LinkedIn, GooglePlus, and more …
+Configure this section to automatically share your posts on Tumblr, Facebook, Twitter, LinkedIn, GooglePlus, and more …

-Now, as soon as you publish a new post, it will automatically be shared online to all of the accounts you have set up …
+Now, whenever you publish a new post, it will automatically be shared on every account you have set up …

-(As soon as you publish, your new posts are automatically distributed online.)
+(As soon as new content is published, it is automatically distributed online.)

 CommentLuv